hidingcode/CGP/README.md

-# A Game Project for Computer Game Programming Assignment
+# A Game Project for Computer Game Programming